 This policy, together with the following, should be read alongside and in conjunction with other policies and statutory guidance regarding the safety and welfare of children.
-These together will make up the suite of policies we have in place to safeguard and promote the welfare of children (confirm, delete, and add any others as relevant).
+These together will make up the suite of policies we have in place to safeguard and promote the welfare of children

-- Accessibility Plan.

-- Anti-Bullying revised for 2024-2025 (LA template policy in the process of being revised).

 - Attendance Policy.

-- Behaviour Principles Written Statement.

 - Equality.

-- Central Record of Recruitment and Vetting Checks.

 - Complaints' Procedure Statement.

 - Cyber-bullying and Harmful online challenges.

 - Online Safety Policy.

 - Cyber Security Policy and arrangements.

 - Freedom of Information.

-- Female Genital Mutilation (FGM) Guidance

-- Radicalisation Prevent Duty- (School's should have a Prevent Action Plan and Risk Assessments).

 - Health and Safety Disability Equality Action Plan.

-- Home-school Agreement Document.

-- Child on Child Abuse revised 2024-2025 (LA template policy in the process of being revised and includes- Sexual violence and sexual harassment and response to 'upskirting'.

-- Physical intervention/positive handling.

-- Register of Pupil Attendance.

-- School Access Policy.

-- School Behaviour.
+- Behaviour Policy

-- Knife Crime Guidance (cross authority and in the process of being revised).

 - Relationships, Sex and Health Education.

-- Mental and Physical Health (KCSiE 2024 Part One, Part Two and Annex A and Annex B)

 - Special Educational Needs.

-- CRB Use of Reasonable Force Policy/ Guidance.

-- Staff Behaviour (Code of Conduct policy).
+- Staff Code of Conduct policy

-- Staff Discipline Conduct and Grievance (procedures for addressing).

-- School information published on a website.

-- Visitors and VIP Guidance 2024-2025.

 - Whistle Blowing Policy.

 - Guidance for NSPCC helpline and usage (KCSiE 2024 paragraph 47 and 74; when to call the police guidance from the NSPCC)

-- New NSPCC advice to protecting children with SEN and deaf/disabled children and young people links and help line (KCSiE 24 paragraph 204).
+- NSPCC advice to protecting children with SEN and deaf/disabled children and young people links and help line (KCSiE 24 paragraph 204).

 - NCC & NSCP Neglect Toolkit (available from the NSCP website).